 Well, the case of Zilayefa’s is more interesting.
 How can a child that is sufficient in moral teachings, cash or kind become so cheap to satisfy the sexual desires of Sergio and Admiral?

 In Yellow-Yellow, almost everybody is corrupt.
 From the low-class people to the high-class people represented in the novel, everyone finds their way through illegal means.

-For example, Zilayefa skips the “normal procedure” which required a driving test to get her driver’s licence (see page 85).
-The licensing officers did not insist on it after parting away with three thousand naira.
+For example, Zilayefa skips the “normal procedure” which required a driving test to get her driver’s license (see page 85).
+The licensing officers did not insist on it after parting with three thousand naira.